MIKE BEGG

 AI is not good at:

-Genuine product knowledge.
 If your product has a specific technical advantage, whether a material specification, a proprietary process, or a certifiable claim, AI will invent plausible-sounding details if you don't provide them explicitly.
-Garbage in, garbage out.
 The quality of your input document determines the output quality.

-Conversion rate optimization in context.
 AI can write bullets that address objections.
 It can't tell you which objection is most critical for your specific category at your specific price point.
 That requires your review data, your conversion analytics, and your A/B testing results.
-The Amazon marketing funnel post covers the full conversion picture if you want the strategic context.

 How AI Fits into a Full Listing Workflow